-I, agree to the following terms:
+l, agree to the following terms:

+Goals:

-Goals: 1.
+1.

+2.

 Consequences for not adhering to the goals above:

-How did/does my negative behavior affect the classroom environment?
+How did/does my negative beha vior affect the classroom environment?

-Using the Social Work Code of Ethics and the core values of the profession as a guide, explain how your behavior does not fit with the core values, and how you can personally change to reflect and model the values of the profession.
+thics and the core values of the profession as a guide, explain how the core values, and how you can personally change to reflect and on.

 Signatures:

 Student: Date:

 Instructor: Date: